veraison/go-cose/SECURITY.md

 ### When To Send a Report

-You think you have found a vulnerability in th [veraison/go-cose][go-cose] project or a dependency of a Veraison project.
-This can be any of the repositories on the [Veraison GitHub organization](https://github.com/veraison).
+You think you have found a vulnerability in the [veraison/go-cose][go-cose] project.

 ### Security Vulnerability Response

 Each report will be reviewed and receipt acknowledged in a timely manner.
 This will set off the security review process detailed below.

-Any vulnerability information shared with the security team stays within the Veraison project and will not be shared with others unless it is necessary to fix the issue.
+Any vulnerability information shared with the security team stays within the [veraison/go-cose][go-cose] project and will not be shared with others unless it is necessary to fix the issue.
 Information is shared only on a need to know basis.

 We ask that vulnerability reporter(s) act in good faith by not disclosing the issue to others.
 And we strive to act in good faith by acting swiftly, and by justly crediting the vulnerability reporter(s) in writing (see [Public Disclosure](#public-disclosure)).